mmenozzi/mmenozzi.github.io/_posts/2015-07-21-session-handling-while-testing-magento-with-ecomdev-phpunit.md

     }

 Note that this completely mock all calls to `Mage_Catalog_Model_Session::start()` and avoid the error shown above but should be tweaked accordling to your specific needs.

+More on this topic can be found on the related [GitHub issue](https://github.com/EcomDev/EcomDev_PHPUnit/issues/206) with some workaround solutions.